-You can take up to 25% of your pension savings as tax-free cash, then use the balance to buy an annuity which pays you a quaranteed income for life.
+You can take up to 25% of your pension pot as a tax-free lump sum, then use the balance to buy an annuity which pays you a guaranteed income for life.
 This gives you the security of knowing exactly what you'll receive.

 Annuity providers consider a range of factors such as age, postcode, health and lifestyle to determine their rates, which in turn determine how much income you'll receive.

-It's possible to add in additional features to an annuity such as to include an annuity for your partner/spouse if you have one on your death, to guarantee that your payments will be made for a certain number of years should you die before then or to have your annuity increasing each year.
+You can add additional features to an annuity, including:

+- an annuity for your partner/spouse

+- a guarantee your payments will continue to be paid for a certain number of years if you die

+- increasing the annuity every year.

 Including any of these options will affect the initial amount of the annuity you'll receive.
-As annuity rates can change substantially and rapidly, there's no quarantee that if you do purchase an annuity the rates at the time will be favourable.
+As annuity rates can change substantially and rapidly, there's no guarantee that if you do purchase an annuity the rates at the time will be favourable.
 This could mean that your annuity income thereafter may be less than you hoped for.